ADD/ADHD Medication Policy

 Missed Class Excuses

-The Health Center Staff WILL NOT write excuses for missing class due to illness.
+Health Services does not provide written excuses for missing class due to illness.
 The nurse will validate in writing that you were seen in the clinic if your professor requests documentation of the visit.

 Required Forms for First Year and Transfer Students

-All first year and transfer students must submit a completed physical form and provide a record of immunizations that are required by NC State Law to Health Services by August 1st.
-Forms are available on the Required Student Forms page.
+All first-year and transfer students must submit a completed Health Information Form and Immunization Records Form with proof of immunizations by August 1st.
+These forms are also available on the Required Student Forms page.